7thLucas/full-app-6a2fd-28a65-4744/_doc/product-overview.md

 # Product Overview

 ## What It Is
-An all-in-one AI video creation tool for content creators.
-It replaces the fragmented, multi-tool workflow of sourcing footage, syncing visuals to music, and color grading — combining everything into a single, fast, professional-grade experience.
-Creators go from raw idea to a polished, cinematic short-form video without leaving one place.
+An all-in-one AI creative suite for content creators, anchored in the formats driving tomorrow's market: video creation, image creation, and website creation.
+It eliminates tool sprawl across all three disciplines — combining smart generation, professional-grade output, and a unified workflow into one platform.
+The MVP starts with video (the sharpest pain point) and expands into image and website creation as the platform matures.

 ## The Problem
 Content creators waste hours on a workflow that should take minutes: